 The dark, cult scene

-When you enter the church interior, you are struck by the contrast between the darkness and the extreme brightness coming from the coloured horizontal wall slits.
-It takes time to get used to the darkness, so the first visual impression is quite well transcribed in this first photograph.
+When you enter the church, you are struck by the contrast between the darkness and the extreme brightness coming from the colored horizontal slits in the walls.

 And the light was